ExpressionEngine/ExpressionEngine-User-Guide/docs/member/edit-profile.md

     exp:member:edit_profile

-This template tag allows editing member's profile using the form that is similar to [Channel Form](channels/channel-form/overview.md)
+This template tag allows editing a member's profile using the form that is similar to [Channel Form](channels/channel-form/overview.md)

 ## Parameters